Morning Anchor/Assistant News Director

-Andrew LaCombe is a TV6 Morning News co-anchor.
+Andrew LaCombe is a TV6 Morning News Co-anchor and Assistant News Director.
 He rejoined the TV6 team in January 2017.

 Born and raised in Marquette, Andrew grew up watching TV6.
 Andrew’s aunt worked at the station and would bring him to visit and meet the news team.
 This helped ignite Andrew’s passion for television news.

 As a youth, Andrew participated in 8-18 Media, a program of the Upper Peninsula Children’s Museum.
 This gave Andrew valuable leadership and journalism experience.
 Andrew is still active in the Children’s Museum as a member of its board of directors.